friedev/forum/README.md

 # Forum

-A basic PHP web forum for the CSCE 464 course project.
+A basic PHP web forum created for a course project.

 ## Installation